 Max.
 Set the maximum accepted value for the field.
 Similar to the Min value, you can bind a static value that you enter or bind the value to an existing field as described earlier.
 In this example, Bind to static value is Currency and the maximum value that can be entered is 1 billion.

 Step.
 This represents the unit to increment or decrement when adding to or subtracting from the current value.
 For example, for budget amount you can select 100 dollar increments\decrements.

 Hide Default Control.
 Selecting this option hides the control so neither the control or the data is displayed in any of the clients that don't support the custom control.
-Notice that the classic Dynamics 365 web client doesn't support most custom controls.
-By default, this option is not selected and the classic Dynamics 365 web client displays the default, typically text based, control.
+Notice that the classic Dynamics 365 for Customer Engagement web client doesn't support most custom controls.
+By default, this option is not selected and the classic Dynamics 365 for Customer Engagement web client displays the default, typically text based, control.

 The default control is identified with (default) following the control name.

-To activate the customization, on the entity form click Save, and then click Publish.
+To activate the customization, on the entity form select Save, and then select Publish.

 See the custom control in action